fmadio/pcap_decap/README.md

 Protocols:
---metamako         : assume every packet has metamako footer --ixia             : Ixia X40 Stream. replace FCS with a TS
+--metamako         : assume every packet has metamako footer --ixia             : Ixia X40 Stream. replace FCS with a TS --arista           : Arista DANZ replace FCS with a TS

 ```